 Write at least 400 words in the description of your cause.
 The length of your description greatly improves your fundraiser’s visibility on search engines like Google.
 The better you describe your current hardship, your reasons for needing to start a fundraiser, and detailed plans for how you are going to use the money you raise, the more often your fundraiser will show up when people search.

 This increased visibility will have a direct correlation on the amount of money you can raise.
-For best results, we recommend no fewer than 400 words; 800 is better, and around 1,000 is ideal.
+For best results, we recommend no fewer than 400 words; 800 is better and around 1,000 is ideal.

 2. Use words that make your online fundraising page easier to find

 Which words will make your fundraiser page a top result in searches by potential donors?
-Since most people use online searches to find a cause to support, this point matters greatly to your efforts.
+Because most people use online searches to find a cause to support, this point matters greatly to your efforts.